Simple Ways to Improve Customer Experience

 Create a customer journey map.

-This outlines every step a customer may take when interacting with your company, including interactions that extend beyond a purchase.
-Account for pre-sale as well as post-sale aspects of the customer experience.
-Spending your time and effort on the interactions leading up to a sale is tempting.
-But the interactions post-sale are equally important to build a complete customer experience that establishes long-term customers.
+This outlines every step a customer may take when interacting with your company, including interactions beyond a purchase.
+Account for both pre-sale and post-sale aspects of the customer experience.
+Spending time and effort on the interactions leading up to a sale is tempting.
+However, post-sale interactions are equally essential for building a complete customer experience that fosters long-term loyalty.

 View the customer experience from multiple internal perspectives

 Marketing is focused on customer acquisition.
-This makes your marketing team experts on brand awareness and user expectationswhat content your audience consumes the most and what generates the best leads.
-Their insight allows you to understand how people find your business and how to define your reputation better to lead to increased sales.
+This makes your marketing team experts in brand awareness and user expectations—identifying what content your audience consumes the most and what generates the best leads.
+Their insight enables you to understand how people discover your business and how to refine your reputation to drive increased sales.

 Sales team members handle the early stages of a customer relationship.
 Their interactions with potential customers show what motivates each lead.
 Sales professionals can tell you about the challenges the customers encounter regularly and how they (sales) expect your product or service can address those challenges.

-Leads that do not convert can provide you with an understanding of what aspects of your product or customer experience offer led to the missed opportunity.
-Customer service is the first line of communication for feedback.
+Leads that do not convert can provide insight into the aspects of your product or customer experience that led to the missed opportunity.
+Customer service is the primary channel for receiving feedback.
 This is where any product frustration first surfaces.
 Customer service hears honest feedback daily.
 So turn to that department to learn what causes the most problems for your customers.

 Then, verify that what you communicate in your sales and marketing processes aligns with your customers' real experiences.

-Show your entire company there is a clear focus on the customer experience initiative.
+Show your entire company that there is a clear focus on the customer experience initiative.

 Understand there will still be churn and learn from it

 Find out why any customers who left chose to move on.
 Have multiple channels for these customers to leave feedback.
 Take their opinions seriously.
 You should want to hear where your company fell short.
-Make it easy for customers to cancel their accounts, but find out why a particular customer canceled.
+Make it easy for customers to cancel their accounts, but also find out why a particular customer chose to cancel.

 Your goal, of course, is not to have customers cancel.
 While sometimes it's inevitable.
 Here are simple ways to encourage a positive customer experience.